Kate Northcott, LMFT

 415 816 1804

-I help my clients to notice, name and experience the present moment as an alternative to the suffering that comes from rumination about the past or future.
+I help my clients to experience the present moment as an alternative to the suffering that comes from rumination about the past or future.
 My psychotherapeutic philosophy is influenced by Narrative Therapy, which assists clients to externalize problems and construct new ways to live life.
 This point of view complements Dialectical Behavioral Therapy, and Cognitive Behavioral Therapy, both of which emphasize the freedom that come from studying and changing (if desired) the links between thoughts and emotions.
 As a psychotherapist and artist, I honor focus, expansion, vision, creativity and intuition.

 Therapeutic Approach and Specialties

-My work with clients is pragmatic, with a focus on immediate and long-term goals.
+My work with clients is pragmatic, focusing on my clients’ immediate and long-term goals.
 Clients are able to reduce anxiety and depression and to manage their emotions in a more satisfying way by learning and internalizing new skills and points of view.
-As our work deepens, my clients and I work on the existential issues that can emerge and lead to a deeply spiritual experience.
 I work from a collaborative point of view — psychotherapy clients are the experts on their own lives and problems and I am a consultant who can assist them to solve those problems.

-I work with individuals and couples, focusing on people who struggle with ordinary life problems and individuals with diagnoses that produce severe emotion dysregulation: Borderline Personality Disorder, Bi-Polar Disorders, Major Depression and Anxiety Disorders.
-I am an intensively trained DBT therapist, influenced by existential, Narrative and nature-psychology practice.
-I also utilize the T.E.A.M.
+I work with individuals who struggle with ordinary life problems and individuals with diagnoses that produce severe emotion dysregulation: Borderline Personality Disorder, Bi-Polar Disorders, Major Depression and Anxiety Disorders.
+I am an intensively trained DBT therapist, influenced by existential, Narrative and the T.E.A.M.
 Therapy approach, which is especially helpful with depression, anxiety, and relationship problems.
 I specialize in counseling individuals whose partners or family members struggle with Borderline Personality Disorder.

 Degrees and Training